PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

 Explanation on how to complete each step is listed below

-1. Prepare expenditure justification form
+1. Prepare expenditure justification form as described below.
 2. Update the lab travel expense tracker
-3. Send receipts and expenditure justification to Sharon Liu for pre-review
+3. Send receipts and expenditure justification for pre-review (BEFORE PI signature)
 4. Incorporate feedback and submit receipts and expenditure justification via CONCUR
 5. You will receive notice if it has been approved via email

+Note: If you have booked something via Concur and NOT paid via your own card, you just have to prep the expenditure justification form, have it approved and get it signed.
+There is no need to then create an expense report and then submit it with the expenditure justification.
+See the "Booking flights via Concur section" - note this also applies to hotels booked through Concur.

 ## Prepping the Expenditure Justification Reports